hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

    - amount: `1`
 3. Save & Make Default
 4. Add a widget set to **Default (App)**
+5. Either:
+   - Toggle **Live** in the editor preview dock and tap the button there, or
-5. Tap the button on the Home Screen and watch `Clicks:` update.
+   - Tap the button on the Home Screen and watch `Clicks:` update.

 ## AI (prompt → spec + patch edits)